-Endgame is aimed at larger organizations that require prevention and EDR capabilities.
+Elastic Endpoint Security is aimed at larger organizations that require prevention and EDR capabilities.
 Deploying it will require some planning and training, meaning that it is not a solution that you can just install and forget about.
 However, for larger organisations with suitable resources, it provides a comprehensive range of features.

-The Endgame endpoint protection platform provides prevention, detection and response measures.
+Endgame was acquired by Elastic in October 2019 and the product is now known as Elastic Endpoint Security.
+Elastic Endpoint Security provides prevention, detection and response measures.
 It has threat-hunting capabilities aimed at stopping targeted attacks.
 The management console can be run from the cloud on any modern browser.
 On-premises deployment is also an option.
-The platform supports Windows, Linux, Mac, and Solaris clients and servers.
+Elastic Endpoint Security supports Windows, Linux, Mac, and Solaris clients and servers.

-We used Endgame's cloud-based infrastructure.
+We used Elastic Endpoint Security's cloud-based infrastructure.
 This simply requires you to browse to the URL and log in to the management console.
 Deployment of the client "sensor" can be done in one of two ways: in-band and out-of-band.

 In-band is currently only for Windows.
-The administrator installs the sensor directly onto Windows clients or servers from the Endgame management platform.
+The administrator installs the sensor directly onto Windows clients or servers from the Elastic Endpoint Security management console.
 The administrator can scan the network for unmonitored endpoints and install the sensor after entering credentials for that endpoint.

 Out-of-band is supported for all operating systems.
 Out-of-band installation lets you deploy the sensor using a management tool such as Microsoft System Centre Configuration Manager.
-You can also install manually after downloading an installation package from the Administrator/Sensor page.
+You can also install manually after downloading an installation package from the Administration/Sensor page.